sgmurphy/wordpress-plugins/optinmonster/readme.txt

 == Changelog ==

 **Most Recent Changes:**

+= Popup Builder 2.16.5 =
+* Support for improved campaign publishing from within the campaign builder.
+* Improved frontend output when no campaigns are assigned to the site.
+* Various npm package updates used for generating our JavaScript code.

 = Popup Builder 2.16.4 =
 * Fixed an issue where "Never load on..." output settings were hidden.